paweljakubas/j-random-matrices/chapters/basic-algebra.md

 [Solution to exercise 25](#solution-to-exercise-25)

-## Elementary operations in matrix 2
+## Elementary operations in matrix B
 Another basic results are following.

 ### Matrix elementary row and column operations